Periodically refreshed quantum thermal machines: Introduction

 The mathematical structure of the PReB process puts it in the class of collisional or repeated interaction models \cite{RauPR,Campbell_2021,Ciccarello_2021}.
 These models have emerged as versatile tools for fundamental understanding of open quantum systems and quantum thermodynamics (see, for example, \cite{Cattaneo_2021,Strasberg_PRX_2017,Strasberg_PRL_2019,Gabriele_NJP_2018,guarnieri2020non, Barra_SciRep_2015}).
 Standard collisional models provide the dynamics of a system which repeatedly interacts with identically prepared single-site environments.
 Including macroscopic baths described by spectral functions into this approach has remained a challenge.
 The PReB process offers an efficient way to do so.

-We find that, if the bath spectral functions approach a Dirac-delta function, the PReB process reduces to standard collisional models with single-site environments.
-Meanwhile, it has been shown that, with increase in $\tau$ the state obtained from the PReB process converges to that from the continuous-time autonomous process \cite{PReB}.
-Thus, the unique QTMs at the NESS of the PReB process can interpolate between QTMs based on standard collisional models and autonomous QTMs realized at the NESS in presence of multiple macroscopic baths (for example, absorption refrigerators\cite{Mark_2019} and thermoelectric devices\cite{Benenti_2017}).
+We find that when the bath spectral function approaches a Dirac-delta function, the PReB process reduces to standard collisional models with single-site environments.
+Meanwhile, it has been shown that for increasing $\tau$, the state obtained from the PReB process converges to that of the continuous-time autonomous process \cite{PReB}.
+Thus, the unique QTMs at the NESS of the PReB process can interpolate between QTMs based on standard collisional models and autonomous QTMs realized at the NESS in the presence of multiple macroscopic baths (for example, absorption refrigerators~\cite{Mark_2019} and thermoelectric devices~\cite{Benenti_2017}).

 To explore the unique properties of QTMs realized at the NESS of the PReB process, we require an efficient way to find NESS of the PReB process.
 We introduce a powerful and elegant way to describe the PReB process (and hence for any collisional or repeated interaction process) for Gaussian systems in terms of a discrete time Lyapunov equation.
 The discrete time Lyapunov equation is well-studied in mathematics and engineering, and efficient methods for solving it are available \cite{Control_theory_book1,Control_theory_book2}.
 The description in terms of the discrete time Lyapunov equation allows us to directly obtain the exact NESS of the PReB process without actually carrying out the full time evolution.
 This description holds for arbitrary Gaussian systems in a lattice of arbitrary dimension and geometry.
 We apply it to a simple example to demonstrate the physics discussed above.